 Our worldwide credit loss metrics remain strong.
-The worldwide LTR ratio for the second quarter of 2016 is higher than last year, primarily reflecting the U.S. retail and lease business covered above.
-Our credit loss reserve, based on such factors as historical loss performance, portfolio quality, and receivable levels, increased in the second quarter of 2016 primarily reflecting credit loss performance trends.
-The reserve as a percent of managed receivables was up from the second quarter of 2015.
+The worldwide LTR ratio for the third quarter of 2016 is higher than last year, primarily reflecting the U.S. retail and lease business covered above.

+Our credit loss reserve is based on such factors as historical loss performance, portfolio quality, and receivable levels.